-Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with FNG(LOCAL).
-A copy of this policy may be obtained from the principal's office, the campus behavior coordinator's office, the central administration office, or through Policy On Line at the following address: http://pol.tasb.org/Home/Index/823.

-Appeals shall begin at Level One with the Principal.
+Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with policy FNG(LOCAL).
+A copy of this policy may be obtained from the principal's office, the CBC's office, the central administration office, or through Policy Online[®] at the following address: https://pol.tasb.org/PolicyOnline?key=823.
+Appeals shall begin at, Level One with the principal.

-Disciplinary consequences shall not be deferred pending the outcome of an appeal.
+The district shall not delay disciplinary consequences pending the outcome of an appeal.
 The decision to place a student in a DAEP cannot be appealed beyond the board.